-WR 121 English Composition - Spring 2018
+WR 121 English Composition - Winter 2018

-Instructor: Matthew J. Schmidgall Class Hours: 1:00PM - 1:50PM MWF Email: schmidm@linnbenton.edu Class Location: NSH-207 Course WR 121 Office hours: 12:00PM - 1:00PM MW CRN: 43535 Office Location: SSH 215 Required Text Quick-N-Dirty 2015 Purchase at the LBCC bookstore.
-Other materials You will need to purchase two examination booklets ("Green Book") for the Final.
-You will need to bring paper and a writing utensil to class.
+Instructor: Matthew J. Schmidgall Class Hours: 9:00 - 9:50AM MWF Email: schmidm@linnbenton.edu Class Location: NSH-107 Course WR 121 Office hours: TBA CRN: 32544 and (ALP) 32545 Office Location: SSH 215 Required Texts They Say I Say W/O readings by GRAFF 3rd Edition The Little Seagull by Richard Bullock 3rd Edition A note regarding textbooks: My classes are structured such that the textbook will not be needed until the second week of the term.
+Other materials You will need to purchase two examination booklets ("Green Book") for the Final You will need to bring paper and a writing utensil to class